 What Is TUDCA?

-TUDCA is a water-soluble bile salt formed by a combination of Ursodeoxycholic Acid and Taurine.
-Chemically, it looks like this:
+TUDCA is a water-soluble bile acid formed by combining Ursodeoxycholic Acid and Taurine.

 Interestingly, research indicates that TUDCA supplementation increases Ursodeoxycholic Acid levels more than Ursodeoxycholic Acid alone.

 This would also explain why TUDCA possesses benefits that neither Ursodeoxycholic Acid or Taurine possess alone.

 Why Do People Supplement With TUDCA?

 Over the years, TUDCA has developed a reputation as a liver-cleansing supplement, capable of protecting the liver against things like:

 In recent years, however, research has revealed that the benefits of TUDCA are not limited to liver health.